My Quality Guidelines

 Thanks to a university degree in English and two extended study periods abroad, I have acquired a sound proficiency in the English language.
 I qualified as a translator by taking the Bavarian state examination for translators.
-In 2000, I was sworn by the Nuremberg-Fuerth Regional Court and registered as a certified translator.
-Working as a technical translator in industry for several years has enabled me to sharpen my skills in practice and specialize in a variety of disciplines.
+In 2000, I was sworn in by the President of the Nuremberg-Fuerth Regional Court and registered as a certified translator.
+Working as a technical translator in the industry for several years has enabled me to sharpen my skills in practice and specialize in a variety of disciplines.

 Every translation job requires careful preparation.
 The following questions should be addressed in advance to ensure a smooth workflow.
 For this purpose I drew up two checklists, one for industrial customers and one for private customers which may help not to forget anything important:

 Text volume, price, deadline

 A translation estimate is usually based on standard lines or, where translation tools are involved, on a word count.
 If the original text is provided in electronic format, I will be able to calculate its volume, i.e. the time and cost involved, much more precisely than when dealing with a hardcopy.
-The tool automatically identifies repetitions and identical or similar text segments which I already translated.
-This is a direct cost benefit for the customer, since these “matches” from the translation memory system (TMS) allow me to grant the customer project-specific discounts.
-But they also speed up the workflow, thus enabling me to respond more flexibly to the desired delivery date and be precise about the feasibility of this deadline at the same time.
+This enables me to respond more flexibly to the desired delivery date and be precise about the feasibility of this deadline at the same time.

 Target audience and language

-Who will be the readers of this text?
+Who will be the readers of this translation?
 Is the text to be published, or is it for the customer’s internal use only?
 Is it confidential?
-Is the document intended for an American, British or international audience?
+Is the translation intended for an American, British or international audience?
 I will have to adapt the spelling, lexical style and idioms according to its target region and audience.

 Can your company provide reference texts, or do you use a corporate terminology?
 Your assistance in this respect is not only welcome but essential for quality assurance reasons.
 In many cases it may be useful to name an expert for content-related questions in addition to the business contact.